 Callum began his musical training as a chorister at Coventry Cathedral before pursuing a scientific career, obtaining a PhD in Immunology from Imperial College London.
 Supported by both the Sir Thomas White Educational Foundation and the Josephine Baker Trust, he subsequently made a return to music and studied opera at the Royal Academy of Music with Mark Wildman.
 Graduating with a distinction in 2009, Callum was also awarded the Harry Fischer Memorial Prize, and in the same year received the Glyndebourne on Tour Donald A Anderson Award.

-Engagements in 2015/2016 include Valens in a fully staged production of Theodora at the Théâtre de Champs Elysées, Paris, concert performances of Theodora for Les Arts Florissants in New York and at the Concertgebouw, Amsterdam and role debuts as Sarastro Die Zauberflöte, Banquo Macbeth and Abimelech Samson et Dalila for Theater Basel.
+Engagements in 2015/2016 include Valens in a fully staged production of Theodora at the Théâtre de Champs Elysées, Paris, concert performances of Theodora for Les Arts Florissants in New York and at the Concertgebouw, Amsterdam and role debuts as Sarastro Die Zauberflöte, Banquo Macbeth and Old Hebrew Samson et Dalila (concert perf.) for Theater Basel.
 Concert engagements include Mass in B Minor (Barbican Hall, London) and Handel La Resurrezione (Wigmore Hall).
 Subsequent engagements include Lieutenant Ratcliffe in the new production of Billy Budd for Opera North.